sjbylo/lab-ocp4/workshop/content/exercises/60-add-test-database.md

 delete-test-database
 ```

-If the issue can't be fixed, recreate the database and restart the application using the following command:
+If the issue still can't be fixed, recreate the database and restart the application using the following command:

 ```execute
 recreate-test-database